Ahead: Dozens of brilliant mom life hacks to make life easier with a baby!

 If you don’t have time to read this super long post, email it to yourself or pin it for later!
 There are some genius baby hacks in here that you DON’T want to miss!

 There may be affiliate links in this post.
 Read this disclosure policy to learn more.

-Let’s kick things off with the first 10 baby hacks for first time moms, dads, and caregivers!
+Let’s kick things off with the first 10 baby hacks for first-time moms!

-If you can’t get your newborn to sleep in his bassinet (probably the #1 complaint of new parents), try heating the sleep space with a heating pad before laying baby down!
+If you can’t get your newborn to sleep in their bassinet (probably the #1 complaint of new parents), try heating the sleep space with a heating pad before laying baby down!